Open Bible Data Home About News OET Key

 BrTr And Saul disguised himself, and put on other raiment, and he goes, and two men with him, and they come to the woman by night; and he said to her, Divine to me, I pray thee, by the divining spirit within thee, and bring up to me him whom I shall name to thee.

-ULT And Saul disguised himself, and put on other clothes, and went, he and two of the men with him.
+ULT And Saul disguised himself and put on other garments, and he went, he and two of the men with him.
 And they came to the woman at night.
-And he said, “Please practice divination for me with a spirit of the dead, and bring up for me whom I say to you.”
+And he said, “Please divine for me with the ritual pit and bring up for me whom I say to you.”

-UST So Saul took off the clothes that showed that he was the king, and he put on ordinary clothes to disguise himself.
-Then he and two of his men went during the night to talk to that woman.
-Saul said to her, “I want you to talk to a spirit of someone who has died.
-Cause to appear the person whose name I will give to you.”
+UST So that the woman would not know he was the king, Saul took off his royal robes and put on ordinary clothes.
+Then he and two of his men went during the night to speak with that woman.
+Saul told her, “I will tell you the name of a dead person.
+I want you to use your pit to cause that person’s spirit to appear so that I can speak with him.”

 OEB So Saul disguised himself and put on other clothes and went, taking two men with him, and they came to the woman by night.
 He said, ‘Tell my future by consulting the dead, call up for me the one whom I name to you.’